rtecnica/CLangBook_KnR/README.md

 # CLangBook_KnR
-Solutions to The C Programming Language by Kernigan &amp; Ritch
+Solutions to The C Programming Language by Kernigan &amp; Ritchie